Structure of quantum measurements implementable with one round of classical communication: Acknowledgements

 First, we would like to express our sincere thanks to Ryszard Horodecki for his pioneering work.
 In addition, we would like to thank Marco Túlio Quintino, Roope Uola and Carlos de Gois for insightful discussions.

-This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project number 563437167), the Sino-German Center for Research Promotion (Project M-0294), the German Federal Ministry of Research, Technology and Space (Project QuKuK, Grant No.~16KIS1618K and Project BeRyQC, Grant No.~13N17292) and the Project EIN Quantum NRW.
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project number 563437167), the Sino-German Center for Research Promotion (Project M-0294), the German Federal Ministry of Research, Technology and Space (Project QuKuK, Grant No.~16KIS1618K and Project BeRyQC, Grant No.~13N17292), the Project EIN Quantum NRW and the Swedish Research Council (Grant No. 2024-05341).
 This work was partially supported by the São Paulo Research Foundation (Fapesp) \mbox{[2024/23590-2]} and the National Council for Scientific and Technological Development (CNPq) \mbox{[200705/2025-3]}.
 We thank the Coaraci Supercomputer for computer time (Fapesp grant 2019/17874-0) and the Center for Computing in Engineering and Sciences at Unicamp (Fapesp grant 2013/08293-7).